 Field-hunting tip

-Look in basaltic cavities country — that is the host setting where axelite typically forms.
+Look in basaltic cavities country, the host setting where axelite typically forms.
 If you start seeing zeolites, calcite, prehnite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.